-To assist Providers to deliver a high-quality Service, staff are required to undertake mandatory training that has been developed by the Department.
+To assist Providers to deliver a high-quality Service, staff are required to undertake mandatory training that has been developed by the Department and these can be found on the Learning Centre platform.
 Providers must ensure all staff complete the policy and Service training modules within the phased timeframes below.